sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 jitterplot
 ```

-Here, the `position` argument will dictate the horizontal separation of each of the datapoints. this is always used in jitter plots in order to avoid cluttering between datapoints, since here, all points are plotted:
+Here, the `position` argument will dictate the horizontal separation of each of the data points.
+This is always used in jitter plots to avoid cluttering between data points since here, all points are plotted:

 ##### **Output**
 11.png

 ###### *Figure 11: Boxplots overlapped with Jitter Plots of Sepal Lengths for Each of the Species*

-These are just the very basics for using `ggplot2`, and sometimes this does the trick.
-Of course, ggplot2 is much more powerful and we'll put it to its limits in this series.
+These are just the basics for using `ggplot2`; sometimes, this does the trick.
+Of course, `ggplot2` is much more powerful, and we'll put it to its limits in this series.
 Not to worry, we'll discuss more visuals as we navigate through the actual metrics.

-Now that we know the very basics of R for Data Science, we can
+Now that we know the very basics of R for Data Science, we can start building our country hierarchy.

 ---

+# GRAMMARLY FROM HERE

 # Building the country hierarchy
+## A word on dimensions & hierarchies
+A hierarchy in the context of data, is a structured view of one or more dimensions of our data set.
+For example, let us imagine a manufacturer that produces consumable products in the "*Sweets*" & "Drinks" categories:

+If we think of this hierarchically, we can organize our manufacturer's structure as follows:
+- **Category**: A segment that our manufacturer uses to classify its products based on the type of product.
+	- Sweets
+- **Manufacturer**: The name of our manufacturer.
+Can have one or more brands.
+	- ABC International
+- **Brand**: Subsets of our manufacturer in charge of producing different lines of products.
+	- Milky Sweets
+	- Coolest Drinks
+- **Product Code**: Uniquely identifiable codes used to tag individual products.
+Each product belongs to a Brand.
+	- 25820495
+	- 25834760
+	- 09828354
+	- 20785340

+Here, we're doing two things:
+- We're defining what a category, a manufacturer, a brand and a product are.
+- We're then organizing all variables hierarchically (*e.g., products are launched under brands, brands belong to our manufacturer, etc*).

+This is called hierarchization, and is an extremely valuable concept in Data Analysis & Data Science, since a lot of the variables we encounter on the real world can be organized hierarchically.
+In fact, relational databases count on our data being at least dimensionally separated (each component is a dimension), and these dimensions might be hierarchical or not, depending on the case.

+Below are some real-life examples of hierarchization:
+- **Financial Hierarchy in Banking**:
+	- **Levels**: Bank, Branch, Account Type, Account.
+	- **Description**: Banks use hierarchies to organize financial data, starting with the overall bank, breaking down to branches, then to different account types and individual accounts.
+- **Product Lifecycle in Manufacturing**:
+    - **Levels**: Product Line, Model, Version, Component.
+    - **Description**: Manufacturing industries often organize their product data hierarchically, tracking products from the overall line down to specific components within each model and version.
+- **Educational Hierarchy in Institutions**:
+    - **Levels**: University, College, Department, Course, Student
+    - **Description**: Educational institutions use hierarchies to structure data, moving from the university level to specific colleges, departments, courses, and individual students.

+## Building our country hierarchy
-Let us start by building our country hierarchy.
+Let us start by building our country hierarchy from bottom to top.
+We'll base our structure on the [ISO 3166 standard](https://en.wikipedia.org/wiki/ISO_3166).

 We need to define the following:
-- Country Names
-- Country Codes
-- Continent Names
-- Region Names
-- International Organizations (*if any*)
-- Classification by Income
+- **Country Names**: The name of the country.
+- **Country Codes**: A standardized way to identify our country.
+Think of this as a product's barcode for countries.
+- **Region Names**: Regions can be defined as collections of countries defined based on their location.
+- **Continent Names**: This is the next abstraction layer, and will help us provide metrics on a continent level.
+- International Organizations (*if any*): A country can belong to zero or more international organizations.
+These organizations are relevant since they can sometimes represent economical & political ties based on similar economies.
+- **Classification by Income**: This is another possible layer that will help us classify our countries based on their income level.

-This information can be extracted from [this dataset](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes/blob/master/all/all.csv) by [lukes](https://github.com/lukes).
+The country hierarchy can be extracted from [this dataset](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes/blob/master/all/all.csv) by [lukes](https://github.com/lukes).
 The `csv` file contains the following columns:
 - `name`
 - `alpha-2`
 - `alpha-3`